Ev ve Ofis taşıma

-- Six graduate students have been partially supported by this grant.
-Four of the students have completed their PhDs and 2 more are PhD candidates.
+- More than six graduate students have been partially supported by this grant.
+Four of the students have completed their PhDs and two more are PhD candidates.

-- At Cornell university three graduate students have been partially supported by this grant, with one finishing with an MS and the other two still in the program.
+- At Cornell university three graduate students have been partially supported by this grant, with one who finished an MS and the other two are still in the program.

-- We will focus on online and semisupervised learning approaches for adaptation of scene understanding models in unconstrained environments.
+- We will focus on online learning approaches for adaptation of scene understanding models in unconstrained environments.

-- Attribute-based learning methods with uncertainty associated with objects.
+- Refinement of attributebased learning methods with uncertainty associated with objects.